LabKey/labkey-api-python/README.md

 ```

 # Credentials
-The api no longer supports using a ``.labkeycredentials.txt`` file, and now uses the .netrc files similar to the other labkey apis.
-Additional .netrc [setup instructions](https://www.labkey.org/wiki/Staff/steveh/DocsSandbox/page.view?name=netrc&_docid=wiki%3Ae780ab5b-241e-1033-93dd-22a830bccfbb) can be found at the link.
+As of v0.4.0 this API no longer supports using a ``.labkeycredentials.txt`` file, and now uses the .netrc files similar to the other labkey APIs.
+Additional .netrc [setup instructions](https://www.labkey.org/wiki/home/Documentation/page.view?name=netrc) can be found at the link.

 ## Set Up a netrc File